SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 - This was because multiple file loading was not a standard feature mandated in the legacy SoundFont® standard.
 - Legacy SF2.04 and Werner SF3 compatible software developers therefore had the liberty to implement multiple file loading; however, they wanted to.
 - This edge case will now be defined in SFe.
-- If multiple presets across loaded files have the same value of `byBankMSB`, `byBankLSB` and `wPreset`, then the preset to be used may be selectable from all the presets with the same bank location, depending on the player implementation.
-The preset to be used may also be a combination of multiple presets.
+- If multiple presets across loaded files have the same value of `byBankMSB`, `byBankLSB` and `wPreset`, then the preset to be used may be selectable from all the presets with the same bank location (in the way described in section 8.3).
-- Such a feature is also optional, and if not implemented, you can either use the first preset found, or you can combine all the presets.
+- Such a feature is optional, and if not implemented, the player should use the legacy SF2.04 behavior in these cases (use the first preset found).
+- Editors should warn the user if such presets are found.
 - This behavior might change in future versions, so please take the `ifil` value, and later versions of this specification, into account.
-In particular, later versions of SFe will use the `ISFe-list` sub-chunk to determine this behavior.

 ## 8.5 Undefined chunks